mapaction/mapexport-qgis3/README.md

 # mapexport-qgis3
 A QGIS 3 plugin which exports and zips up a PDF, JPG, and metadata file for a selected Print Layout.

-This plugin is a QGIS implementation of MapAction's ArcGIS MapExport toolset, which prepares map filesets and metadata for upload to online repositories.
+This plugin is a simple QGIS implementation of MapAction's ArcGIS MapExport toolset, which prepares map filesets and metadata for upload to online repositories.

-This is what it does:
+This is how to use it:
-1. Using a MapAction template, the user enters/edits values for the custom variables in the Item Properties dialogue, then prepares the Layout for publication.
-These variables also populate most of the marginalia in the template.
-2. The user launches the plugin, selects the Layout to export and an export location, and clicks export.
+1. Prepare a map, ideally using a MapAction layout template (see mapaction/maptemplates-qgis repo), but it should work with any layout (at least one is needed).
+Alternatively there are a couple of test QGIS projects in the test folder - the MA042 one is best as it has some data too.
+2. Launch the plugin, select the template and populate the metadata items, the save them to the project - this stores them in project and layout variables.
+Add some themes (these aren't stored for now).
-3. The plugin exports a PDF and JPG version of the Layout to a new folder with the same name as the Composer.
+3. On the first tab, select a folder and export - this exports a PDF and JPG version of the layout, along with an XML metadata file, to a folder with the same name as the layout, and a zip of the folder.

-4. The plugin creates an XML metadata file in the same folder, populated with the variable values the user has entered.
-5. The plugin creates a zip of the  the folder with the same name.
+This zip can be upload to MapAction's Maps and Data Repository to publish the map.

 This plugin is in beta - full help documentation will be added in due course.

-For testing, a QGIS project containing the MapAction templates is stored in the 'test' folder of the plugin.

-## Issues
-This is the initial conversion from the QGIS 2 version - the basic export functionality should work but is by no means production ready.
-The metadata editing UI is not working yet, and it needs a good tidy up.

-The main map object in the Layout must have an id 'main'.
+For MapAction users, there's a link in the plugin dialog to more help.